mindspore-lab/mindone/examples/opensora_pku/README.md

 By default, we have enabled kbk mode in all of our training scripts already.

 To improve training performance, you may append `--enable_dvm=True` to the training command.
+Furthermore, you may accelerate the data loading speed by setting `--dataset_sink_mode=True` to the training command.
+Please be aware that when data sink mode is on, there will not be per-step printing messages.
+We recommend to use data sink mode after all hyper-parameters tuning is done.

 #### Parallel Training